 By John Mulderig

-The film contains nonscriptural beliefs and practices and characters in peril.
-The Catholic News Service classification is A-II — adults and adolescents.
-The Motion Picture Association rating is PG — parental guidance suggested.
+The film contains scenes of peril and a bit of very mild scatological humor.
+The Catholic News Service classification is A-I — general patronage.
+The Motion Picture Association of America rating is PG — parental guidance suggested.
 Some material may not be suitable for children.

 The best news.
 Delivered to your inbox.

 Subscribe to our mailing list today.